Fb16455/forestryio/categories/_tips/battling-drugs-an-infinity-war.md

 description: War on drugs are pointless and here we try to explain why.

 ---
 Imprisioning people for using or selling drugs have never worked before, does not work today, and will not work tommorow.
+Well, we may do something better.